 For school leavers, we offer vocational preparation years (internships) .
 Here are three reasons to choose an internship at the ylaa child care centre:

 - You will be accompanied and supported by means of a concept specially developed by kidéal Kitas with a focus on personality development.

 - Through internal guidance, you will acquire specific expertise, which you will continuously deepen.
 You will also develop goals, which will be regularly assessed, discussed and, if necessary, adjusted.

-- Through the internship year, you have the opportunity to qualify for an apprenticeship for training as a child care educator EFZ (3-year basic training).
+- Through the vocational preparation year, you have the opportunity to qualify for an apprenticeship for training as a child care educator EFZ (3-year basic training).

 If you are interested in an internship year, you will find all our locations that have an internship to fill under Vacancies.

 Former intern and apprentice Julia Frey in her 1st year of apprenticeship at Chinderstern Adliswil